geowa4/learn-loki/rochester_security_summit.md

 Supports both Promtheus and Loki as data sources

+^Charting and alerting are things Grafana does well.
+If you're a Prometheus shop, you might have Alertmanager running, and that will work, too.

 # Grafana - Loki

 ![inline](media/loki.png)

+^Explore Loki in Grafana to find our event.

 # Grafana - Prometheus

 ![inline](media/prometheus.png)

+^Use the same labels to search Prometheus.

 # Grafana - Alerting

+`increase(promtail_custom_last_logins{name="pack_incident-response_last"}[5m])`

 ![inline](media/alert.png)

+^Make a simple chart on a dashboard and alert if the number of `last` logins increases.

 # Putting it all together